The symptoms of advanced stomach cancer depend on what part of the body the cancer has spread to.

 - feeling tired

 The most common place for stomach cancer to spread is to the liver.
-It can also spread to the lungs, to lymph nodes or to the food pipe (oesophagus).
+It can also spread to the lungs, to lymph nodes or to the tissue lining the abdominal cavity (peritoneum).

 Symptoms of cancer that has spread to the liver